nnesse/b2l-tools/Readme.md

 		}
 	}

-If false is passed into `glplatform_get_events()` then `glplatform` will not block and returns the number of events queued, allowing the user to poll for events. `glplatform` uses `epoll()` to wait for events and it exposes the epoll file descriptor it uses to the application as `glplatform_epoll_fd`.
+If false is passed into `glplatform_get_events()` then `glplatform` will not block and returns the number of events queued, allowing the user to poll for events.
+On Linux `glplatform` uses `epoll()` to wait for events and it exposes the epoll file descriptor it uses to the application as `glplatform_epoll_fd`.
 This may allow for `glplatform` event processing to be performed in combination with other event processing systems without polling.

 Creating an OpenGL context
 --------------------------